D. J. Davidson

-D. J. Davidson (born September 19, 1997) is an American football nose tackle for the New York Giants of the National Football League (NFL).
-He was selected in the fifth round, 147th overall, of the 2022 NFL Draft.
-He played college football at Arizona State.
+Devonta "D. J." Davidson (born September 19, 1997) is an American professional football nose tackle for the New York Giants of the National Football League (NFL).
+He was selected in the fifth round, 147th overall, of the 2022 NFL draft.
+He played college football for the Arizona State Sun Devils.

-High school
+Early life

-Davidson played for Desert Ridge as a Defensive tackle.
+Davidson played for Desert Ridge as a defensive tackle.
 As a junior he recorded 57 tackles, four sacks, and two forced fumbles.
 As a senior he played in 13 games as a senior, recording 67 total tackles, 19.5 tackles for loss, 5.5 sacks, four forced fumbles, and two fumble recoveries, including one returned for a touchdown, and led his team to the state championship game his senior season.
 Scouts rated him as a three-star prospect.

 College career

 Davidson played for Arizona State.
 As a freshman he suffered a season ending injury and only played 8 games with 10 tackles, 3.5 tackles for loss, and two sacks.
 As a sophomore he started 12 of 13 games and had 51 tackles, 4 tackles for loss, 1.5 sacks, and 1 touchdown.
 As a junior he had 15 tackles and 1 sack.
 His senior year he had 57 tackles, 6 tackles for loss, with 4 pass deflections, and was named the Curley Culp Outstanding defensive linemen.